EP335: How to Handle Inflation and Pricing Without Creating Price Resistance

-Today, we have a complex and overwhelming topic, and it's about inflation and how that affects your pricing strategy as a jewelry business.
+Today, we have a complex and overwhelming topic: inflation.
+Specifically, how inflation affects your pricing strategy as a jewelry business.

-I know pricing is one of the most sensitive topics and one of people's biggest struggles in the jewelry business.
+I know pricing is one of the most sensitive topics to talk about and often people's biggest struggle in business.

 So today, we're going to help you address this head-on.

-We explain how you should be pricing your jewelry and how you can feel confident in raising your prices without feeling like you're going to repel your customers.
+Let’s talk about how you should be pricing your jewelry, and how you can feel confident aising your prices without feeling like you're going to repel customers.

 What is inflation?